Over 900 civilians dead around Kyiv, Russia vows new attacks | Law-Order

 - Ukraine

+Early Saturday, Kyiv's eastern district of Darnytskie was struck, Mayor Vitali Klitschko said in an online posting.
+He said rescuers and paramedics were on the scene.
+He warned residents who have fled the capital not to return for their safety.

-Around Kyiv, Andriy Nebytov, the head of the capital's regional police force, said bodies were abandoned in the streets or given temporary burials.
-He cited police data indicating 95 percent died from gunshot wounds.
+In the towns around Kyiv, said Andriy Nebytov, who heads the region's police force, bodies were abandoned in the streets or given temporary burials.
+He cited police data indicating 95% died from gunshot wounds.

 "Consequently, we understand that under the (Russian) occupation, people were simply executed in the streets," Nebytov said.